itaysk/agentfile/docs/tutorial.md

 ADD --unpack https://github.com/Code-Hex/Neo-cowsay/releases/download/v2.0.4/cowsay_2.0.4_Linux_arm64.tar.gz /usr/local/bin
 ```

 Notice we started "from" the default Claude Code base image, meaning we're extending it.
-We've added a binary from the web, extracted it, and placed it in the conventional system binaries location, so it should be ready to use.
+We've installed a custom binary which our agent can now use.

 Build and tag this base image as `my-claudecode-base:latest`, then use the `image` field: